David Rubin (activist): Political views

 Rubin has appeared on many American television and radio shows.
 Rubin said that the United States and Israel can "further God’s purposes in the world” with the Bible as the blueprint.

 Rubin has stated that he lives in Shiloh because he believes it is the front line in the struggle for the Land of Israel.
-Rubin said the entire West Bank region, the biblical Judea and Samaria, should be placed under permanent Israeli sovereignty.
+Rubin said the entire West Bank region should be placed under permanent Israeli sovereignty.

 Rubin said he supported Donald Trump during the 2016 campaign because he believed Trump would be the most pro-Israel American president and would support Israeli housing construction in Jerusalem.

 In 2017, Rubin said he was frustrated by liberal American Jews who opposed President Trump's executive order limiting travel from seven Muslim-majority countries.

 In 2018, Rubin said on Fox News Channel's Tucker Carlson Tonight that the Israeli government’s building of a border wall on the Israel-Egypt border solved Israel’s illegal immigration problem.

 In 2019, Rubin said that Rep. Rashida Tlaib should be denied entry to Israel due to the congresswoman's support for boycotts against Israel.

 In 2020, Rubin described the peace agreement between Israel and the United Arab Emirates as a "huge" accomplishment that was achieved because the two countries see Iran as a shared threat.